GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/co2Injection/Example.rst

 To go further
 ------------------------------------

-**Feedback on this tutorial**
+**Feedback on this example**

-This concludes the CO :sub:`2` injection field case tutorial.
+This concludes the CO :sub:`2` injection field case example.
-For any feedback on this tutorial, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.
+For any feedback on this example, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.

-**Next tutorial**

-In the next tutorial :ref:`TutorialElasticity`, we switch to mechanics and learn how to run a bending case to get familiar with mechanical problems in GEOSX.

 **For more details**